 Rent payments and repairs - private tenants and landlords

-All Property Licensing enquiries are being conducted by email only: [email protected]
+All Property Licensing enquiries are being conducted by email: [email protected]

 We will aim to investigate, resolve and respond to all emails received within 7 working days.